railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Order``\ (the default option).
 Other options enable you to create invoices at the time of receiving goods or manually.
 The initial state of an invoice is \ ``Draft``\  .

-Now click the invoice for your order \ ``PO001``\  to display its contents.
+Now click the invoice for your order \ ``PO00001``\  to display its contents.
 You can compare the goods that you have recorded there with the invoice received from your supplier.
 If there is a difference it is possible to change the order lines to, for example, add a delivery charge.
 Click :guilabel:`Validate` to confirm the invoice and put it into the \ ``Open`` \   state.

 Accounting entries are generated automatically once the invoice is validated.
-To see the effects on your chart of accounts, use the menu :menuselection:`Financial Management --> Charts --> Chart of Accounts` ,then click :guilabel:`Open Charts` at the :guilabel:`Account charts` page to see that you have a debit of ``560.00`` in the ``Purchases`` account and a credit of ``560.00`` in the ``Payable`` account.
+To see the effects on your chart of accounts, use the menu :menuselection:`Accounting --> Charts --> Chart of Accounts` ,then click :guilabel:`Open Charts` at the :guilabel:`Account charts` page to see that you have a debit of ``560.00`` in the ``Purchases`` account and a credit of ``560.00`` in the ``Payable`` account.